eth-educators/eth-docker/SETUP.md

 ```
 And paste in the public key.

+### Test login and turn off password authentication

 Test your login. `ssh user@serverIP` from your client's MacOS/Linux Terminal or Windows Powershell should log you in
-directly without prompting for a password.<br />
+directly without prompting for a password.

 If you are still prompted for a password, resolve that first.
 Your ssh client should show you errors in that case.
 On Windows 10 in particular, if the ssh client complains about the "wrong permissions" on the `.ssh` directory or
 `.ssh/config` file, go into Explorer, find the `C:\Users\USERNAME\.ssh` directory, edit its Properties->Security, click